danyeric123/Connect4/README.md

 ### Connect4
-A connect 4 game that uses Numpy
+A connect 4 game that uses Numpy and pygames